GoogleCloudPlatform/python-docs-samples/spanner/cloud-client/README.rst

     For more information, see the README.rst under /spanner.

     positional arguments:
-      instance_name         Your Cloud Spanner instance name.
+      instance_id           Your Cloud Spanner instance ID.
-      {insert_data,query_data,read_data,update_data,read_write_transaction,query_data_with_index,read_data_with_index,read_data_with_storing_index}
+      {create_database,insert_data,query_data,read_data,add_column,update_data,query_data_with_new_column,read_write_transaction,read_only_transaction,add_index,query_data_with_index,read_data_with_index,add_storing_index,read_data_with_storing_index}
-        insert_data         Inserts sample data into the given database.
+        create_database     Creates a database and tables for sample data. insert_data         Inserts sample data into the given database.
 The database and table must already exist and can be created using `create_database`.
-        query_data          Queries sample data from the database using SQL. read_data           Reads sample data from the database. update_data         Updates sample data in the database.
+        query_data          Queries sample data from the database using SQL. read_data           Reads sample data from the database. add_column          Adds a new column to the Albums table in the example database.
+        update_data         Updates sample data in the database.
 This updates the `MarketingBudget` column which must be created before running this sample.
-Run the following query on your database to create the column: ALTER TABLE Albums ADD COLUMN MarketingBudget INT64
+You can add the column by running the `add_column` sample or by running this DDL statement against your database: ALTER TABLE Albums ADD COLUMN MarketingBudget INT64
-        read_write_transaction
+        query_data_with_new_column
+                            Queries sample data from the database using SQL.
+This sample uses the `MarketingBudget` column.
+You can add the column by running the `add_column` sample or by running this DDL statement against your database:
+                            ALTER TABLE Albums ADD COLUMN MarketingBudget INT64 read_write_transaction
                             Performs a read-write transaction to update two sample records in the database.
-This will transfer 200,000 from the `MarketingBudget` field for the first Album to the second Album.
+This will transfer 200,000 from the `MarketingBudget` field for the second Album to the first Album.
 If the `MarketingBudget` is too low, it will raise an exception.
 Before running this sample, you will need to run the `update_data` sample to populate the fields.
-        query_data_with_index
+        read_only_transaction
+                            Reads data inside of a read-only transaction.
+Within the read-only transaction, or "snapshot", the
+                            application sees consistent view of the database at a particular timestamp.
+        add_index           Adds a simple index to the example database. query_data_with_index
                             Inserts sample data into the given database.
 The database and table must already exist and can be